 Learn the signs of heat exhaustion, take precautions

-Salem - As temperatures rise this summer, Oregon OSHA encourages employers and workers in construction, agriculture and other labor-intensive activities to learn the signs of heat illness and focus on prevention.
+Salem, OR — As temperatures rise this summer, Oregon OSHA encourages employers and workers in construction, agriculture and other labor-intensive activities to learn the signs of heat illness and focus on prevention.

 Exposure to heat can lead to headaches, cramps, dizziness, fatigue, nausea or vomiting, and even seizures or death.
 From 2011 through 2015, 28 people received benefits through Oregon’s workers’ compensation system for heat-related illnesses (at least three days away from work).